How to Remove Paint from Wood Trim for a Classic Restoration

 If you’re using a chemical paint stripper to remove old or stubborn paint, safety is key.
 Make sure the room is well-ventilated, and wear gloves, eye protection, and a mask.

-You can find non-toxic paint strippers on the market that aren’t as dangerous for the user or the environment, but they tend to not be quite as effective, so it takes longer to use them and might involve some more elbow grease.
+You can find non-toxic paint strippers on the market that aren’t as dangerous for the user or the environment.
+However, they tend to not be quite as effective, so they take longer to use and might involve some more elbow grease.

 Cover the freshly applied paint stripper with a heavy-duty plastic trash bag, conforming the plastic to the trim so that the paint stripper is exposed to as little air as possible, recommends Bill Nishanian, owner of Nash Painting in Nashville.
 Leave the plastic in place for 15 to 20 minutes before removing it.